Patrick Kwateng Acheampong: Career

 In the Ghana Police Service, Acheampong first worked as a prosecutor at the law courts in Accra from September 1976.
-He was then appointed as the Executive Secretary to the IGP at the Ghana Police headquarters in June 1979.
+He was then appointed the Executive Secretary to the IGP at the Ghana Police headquarters in June 1979.
 During the PNDC era, he became the Assistant Special Public Prosecutor at the Office of the Special Public Prosecutor of the National Public Tribunals of Ghana, a function he performed till June 1986.
 He was the District Police Commander for Tema Community One from May 1982 to June 1984.
 From May to August 1986, he became the Accra Central District Police Commander.
 He then worked as the Officer in charge of Special Duties at the National Police Headquarters until October 1988.
 He was next posted to the Northern Region of Ghana as the Deputy Regional Police Commander in February 1990, a position he held for the next two years.
 Acheampong was the Regional Police Commander in the Northern and then the Ashanti Regions between February 1992 and October 1996.
 He then worked at the National Police Headquarters in Accra as the Deputy Commissioner in charge of Administration.